 We will go into further detail about this process below, but it’s a reasonably simple task.
 Remove the four corner screws that anchor the shroud to the air conditioner and lift the shroud.

-3. Lift the air conditioner off of the roof
+3) Lift the Air Conditioner off of the Roof

-This step is a little more complicated, as there will be wires and other things involved.
+As we continue learning how to install an RV air conditioner gasket, this step is a little more complicated, as there will be wires and other things involved.
 Before attempting this step, make sure that power is off to the air conditioner to protect yourself from electrical shock.

 RV air conditioners are usually fastened to the roof with a series of nuts or bolts.
 Simply loosen these nuts and bolts and carefully tilt the air conditioner up on one end.
 This will allow you to access the electrical connection, either three individual wires or a harness-style connection.